 This policy applies to all members of the Nassau Community College community (hereinafter "College" or "NCC") and as such all community members may use the procedures set forth herein.
-However, volunteers and visitors to the College, including but not limited to vendors and service-providers, must abide by the guidelines laid out by this policy.
+Further, volunteers and visitors to the College, including but not limited to vendors and service-providers, shall be subject to protections of, and must abide by the guidelines laid out by this policy.